Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 03

-Staked, available, and reward balances were previously buried or combined.
-I separated them into clearly labelled cards — a pattern borrowed from mobile banking that immediately reduced confusion during testing.
+Wallet Balance, Staked Amount, and Pending Rewards were previously combined or buried.
+I separated them into clearly labelled fields in the "Your Position" panel — a pattern borrowed from mobile banking that reduced confusion immediately during testing.

 04